benschw/benschw.github.io/_drafts/microservices.md

 to expose greater functionality; By implementing these components as microservices, we are able to better manage complexity and the evolving needs of our application.
-By organizing the bounded context of each microservice around a business function, our components can have coarse grained interfaces that expose functionality without necessitating an unnecessary understanding of its implementation.
+By organizing the bounded context of each microservice around a business function, our components can have interfaces that expose functionality without necessitating an unnecessary understanding of its implementation.

 Implementing our application's components as web services comes at a cost though.
 A high degree of automation and visibility is required to